memflow/memflow/README.md

 ## physical memory introspection framework

 memflow is a library that allows live memory introspection of running systems and their snapshots.
-Due to its modular approach it trivial to support almost any scenario where Direct Memory Access is available.
+Due to its modular approach, it is trivial to support almost any scenario where Direct Memory Access is available.

 The very core of the library is a [PhysicalMemory](https://docs.rs/memflow/latest/memflow/mem/phys_mem/trait.PhysicalMemory.html) that provides direct memory access in an abstract environment.
 This object that can be defined both statically, and dynamically with the use of the `plugins` feature.
 If `plugins` is enabled, it is possible to dynamically load libraries that provide Direct Memory Access.